-The tilt-head mixer tilts back for easy access to the bowl and accessories.
-It is compatible with bowls ranging from 3 to 5 quart with a maximum recipe size of 4½ lbs of bread dough.
+The KitchenAid® tilt-head mixer tilts back for easy access to the bowl and accessories.
+It is compatible with bowls ranging from 3 to 5 quart with a maximum recipe size of 4 ½ lbs of bread dough.
 Pair select models with the KitchenAid® Bread Bowl and Baking Lid for start to finish bread making all in one bowl.

-The bowl-lift mixer bowl is secured to the base by two arms that lift the bowl smoothly into place under the beater for extra stability to handle large or heavy batches.
-Bowl capacities range from 4.5 to 7 quarts for up to 8¼ lbs of bread dough.
-An 8 quart commercial stand mixer is perfect for mixing in a bakery or for home cottage bakers who might sell quality bread at a local farmers’ market.
+The KitchenAid® bowl lift mixer bowl is secured to the base by two arms that lift the bowl smoothly into place under the beater for extra stability to handle large or heavy batches.
+Bowl capacities range from 4.5 to 7 quarts for up to 8 1/4lbs of bread dough.
+KitchenAid also offers an 8-quart commercial stand mixer that is perfect for mixing in a bakery or for home cottage bakers who might sell quality bread at a local farmers’ market.

 If you aren't sure what type of KitchenAid® stand mixer will work best for your bread-baking, learn more about the difference between tilt-head vs. bowl-lift stand mixers.

 No matter what KitchenAid® stand mixer you choose, you can enjoy the freedom that a powerful stand mixer gives you to explore both basic and advanced techniques with recipes and flavors from around the world.